webrecorder/pywb/docs/manual/rewriter.rst

 The server-side rewriting is to aid the client-side execution of wrapped code.

-For more information, see :py:mod:`pywb.rewriter.regex_rewriters.JSWombatProxyRewriterMixin`
+For more information, see :py:mod:`pywb.rewrite.regex_rewriters.JSWombatProxyRewriterMixin`

 JSONP Rewriting